Arithmetical Binary Decision Tree Traversals: Tree Traversal Using Multiplication Operation

-Similarly, the complement of right matrix $\mathrm{\bar{B}}_R$ is also of full column rank.
-Generally, we can prove the augmented left matrix $(\mathrm{B}_L \, \vec{1})$ is of full rank by subtracting the vector $\vec{1}$ from each column in the left matrix $\mathrm{B}_L$.
+We can prove the augmented matrix $(\mathrm{R} \, \vec{1})$ as well as $(\mathrm{L} \, \vec{1})$ is of full rank by subtracting the vector $\vec{1}$ from each column in the left matrix $\mathrm{R}$.
 Thus, the left bitvectors are linearly independent as well as the right bitvectors and the complements of both.
 The rank is really an invariant property of the binary tree's bit-matrix.

-The left matrix of some subtree in \ref{fig:ss} is a fully ranked sub-matrix of $\mathrm{B}_L$ by deleting other nodes' left vectors as the left matrix shown below.
 We can prune the decision tree by setting the associated bitvectors to all-zeroes vectors.
 It is to prune the second leftmost leaf node in \ref{fig:ss} by setting the second row of the left matrix of \ref{fig:ss} to all-zeroes as the right matrix shown below.

 The rank of a binary tree's bit-matrix is proper to measure the complexity of the tree.

 We embed the hierarchical structure of the full binary tree into bit-matrices.
 It is easy to recursively generate the bit-matrices of perfect binary trees according to their replicated patterns.
 The structure of a decision tree is determined by its bit-matrices.
 It is simple to recovery the structure of a binary decision tree if we have known its left or right bit-matrix.